elastx/elx-docs/content/en/docs/kubernetes/getting-started/cluster-spec.md

 You could have multiple nodegroups, if you for example want to target workload on separate nodes or in case you wish to consume multiple flavors.

-A few eamxples of nodegroups:
+A few examples of nodegroups:

 | Name | Flavour | AZ list | Min node count | Max node count (autoscaling) |
 | -------- | ----------------- | ------------- | ------------- | ------------- |